 - All umpires (must be registered) and coaches are required to complete an online NDHSAA rules clinic annually.
 All umpires must also attend an NDHSAA sponsored workshop annually.

-Opening day of practice - March 18, 2013
+Opening day of practice - March 17, 2014

-Regular season competition is to be concluded on or before the deadline, May 25, 2013 as set by the NDHSAA Board.
+Regular season competition is to be concluded on or before the deadline, May 24, 2014 as set by the NDHSAA Board.
 It is suggested to schedule regular season while allowing for inclement weather that may otherwise cause teams to play past the deadline date.

-State Tournament - May 30, 31, and June 1, 2013 Site: West Fargo Manager: Curt Jones
+State Tournament - May 29, 30, 31, 2014 Site: Minot Manager: Mitch Lunde

 The NDHSAA Board of Directors has approved a division of softball programs into a Division A and Division B.

 Division B West Region (7): Central McLean (Turtle Lake-Mercer/Underwood/McClusky), Des Lacs-Burlington/Lewis & Clark (Berthold/North Shore), Kenmare-Bowbells-MLS, Stanley, Watford City, Westhope/Newburg/Bottineau, Wilton/Wing

 Division A East (9): Devils Lake, Fargo Davies, Fargo North, Fargo South, Grand Forks Central, Grand Forks Red River, Shanley, Valley City, West Fargo

 Division A West (7): Bismarck, Bismarck Century, Bishop Ryan, Dickinson, Jamestown, Minot, Turtle Mountain

-Teams declaring after January 1, 2013 are not eligible for post-season until 2014.
+Teams declaring after January 1, 2014 are not eligible for post-season until 2015.

-Eight teams will qualify for the state tournament, four from each region.
+In Division A, eight teams will qualify for the state tournament, four from each region.
 Each region will be responsible to determine the teams that will advance to the state tournament.
 In the event a region schedules a season end region tournament, it shall count toward the regular season limitations (#4, #5 and #6 above).

 The "home team" or nearest team to the tournament site will play the last game of the state tournament's first round.
 If there are multiple teams from the tournament site, the highest seed will be the "home team".
 The pairings will remain the same, but game times will be adjusted.

-2013 State Tournament Bracket:
+2014 State Tournament Bracket: